 To what extent has the PI demonstrated the ability to conduct ground-breaking research?
+To what extend does the PI provide evidence of creative independent thinking?

 To what extent does the PI have the required scientific expertise and capacity to successfully execute the project?